 ACHF funding will support high-quality, age-appropriate arts education for residents of all ages to develop knowledge, skills, and understanding of the arts.
-Such activities may be, but are not limited to:
+Such activities may be, but are not limited to: •Investing in efforts that enable Region 7E residents to connect with arts learning opportunities and residencies.

-- •Investing in efforts that enable residents to connect with arts learning opportunities and residencies. - •Ensuring that artists/arts organizations/arts providers can invest in professional development and workshops. - •Ensuring that arts learning opportunities and professional development are available.
+- Investing in efforts that enable Region / E residents to connect with arts learning opportunities and residencies Ensuring that artists/arts organizations/arts providers can invest in professional development and workshops. - •Ensuring that arts learning opportunities and professional development are available.

-Arts & Cultural Heritage: Building bridges between Minnesotans through arts and culture ACHF funding may be used for events and activities that represent the diverse ethnic and cultural arts traditions, including folk and traditional artists and art organizations, represented in this state.
+Arts & Cultural Heritage: Building bridges between Minnesotans through arts and culture

+ACHF funding may be used for events and activities that represent the diverse ethnic and cultural arts traditions, including folk and traditional artists and art organizations, represented in this state.
 Such activities may be, but are not limited to: